legop3/priuscan/README.md

 # ESP32 firmware for interfacing with a 2016 Prius V
-This is a work in progress
+This is a work in progress, it will use platformIO

 ## Notes